F A Meier: Details of career

-When he went to Rugby, the First World War had just started, and he was appointed training officer for the school OTC (Officers' Training Corps).
+When he arrived at Rugby in 1914, the First World War had just started, and he was appointed training officer for the school Officers' Training Corps (OTC).
 It was regarded as important war work, so the War Office would not allow him to enlist.

 In 1922 Meier and his wife Sheena were asked to take over the running of The Firs, a 'waiting house' with twelve young boys waiting for vacancies in the main Rugby School Houses.
 They ran the house until the arrival of their second daughter in 1931.

 In 1933 it was suggested to Meier that he might apply for the post of headmaster of Bedales, following the decision by the Founder, J H Badley, to step down after 40 years as head.
 He was eventually appointed and took up the post in Autumn 1935.
 The difficult years of the Second World War left him exhausted, and in the spring of 1945, just as the war in Europe was coming to an end, he fell ill with pneumonia.
 Though he made a rapid recovery, thanks to the newly introduced drug M & B, he decided to retire from Bedales at the end of the following academic year.
 Writing of Meier's years of headship, HM Schools Inspector Roy Wake wrote: "There are people who have overlooked Freddy Meier, and not realised how considerable his achievement was.
 Twice over he rescued the school – restoring numbers and financial stability when he first came and again in piloting it through the years of the war".

 In 1946 he joined the staff of London Institute of Education as head of the Physical Science Department.
 He was still working there when in 1954 he died suddenly from a blood clot following a prostate operation.